-The highly visible Southern Railway Building was designed by Waddy B. Wood and constructed as the executive headquarters for the Southern Railway Company, which was, in the early twentieth century, one of the country’s most successful railroad conglomerates.
-According to an article in The Washington Post , the official cornerstone laying was complete with Masonic ceremonies and took place on December 20, 1928.
+Designed by Waddy B. Wood and constructed as the executive headquarters for the Southern Railway Company—one of the most successful railroad conglomerates in the early 20th century U.S.—this building is a highly visible remnant of the railroad industry.
+According to an article in the Washington Post, the official cornerstone laying was complete with Masonic ceremonies and took place on December 20, 1928.
 Grand Master James T. Gibbs of the Grand Lodge of the District of Columbia officiated using the same trowel and gavel that George Washington used in the laying of the cornerstone of the U.S. Capitol.
-Stylistically, the simplified Classical Revival style building is also an excellent representation of the work of master architect Waddy B. Wood.

 DC Inventory: February 25, 2016

 National Register: April 26,2016